Sep9

 Jesus is not saying you can sin whenever you want without consequences. that it’s O.K. to start smoking, drinking, and using recreational drugs.
 But rather is simply teaching that the source of sin lies in our hearts.

 Peter’s struggle on this issue of clean and unclean will continue years later.
 We learn in Acts how God had to tell Peter three times in a vision to eat what Jewish tradition said was unclean.
-And three times Peter said “No Lord I have never eaten anything impure or unclean”(Acts 10:9-16) The issue wasn’t about food.
-The vision was about the inclusion of the Gentiles into God’s plan of Salvation.
+And three times Peter said “No Lord I have never eaten anything impure or unclean”(Acts 10:9-16)

 - Posted by David Costa/